 Who Files Bankruptcy?

-When I counsel people who are thinking about filing bankruptcy, I often hear that they feel alone, stranded, have never known anyone who has filed, have no one to talk with about it.
+\When I counsel people who are thinking about filing bankruptcy, I often hear that they feel alone, stranded, have never known anyone who has filed, have no one to talk with about it.
 It can certainly be intimidating when you think you’re the only one who has ever been in severe enough financial stress to consider seeking a discharge of those debts.

-In fact, bankruptcy affects all walks of life and all income levels.
+Bankruptcy affects all walks of life and all income levels.
 It affects married and single people, and age is no barrier.
 Seniors and those just starting out in life file bankruptcy.

 Statistics can often give us a picture of averages, but the actual spread is large.
 Let’s start with some basic figures for the numbers of cases filed, in this case for the year 2016.